-In some cases, it is not definitely known whether subjects will or will recieve the same radiation exposure even if they do not partipipate in the study.
+In some cases, it is not definitely known whether subjects will or will receive the same radiation exposure even if they do not participate in the study.
 For example, a subject will receive a screening CT scan as part of the research study, if they have not received one clinically within the last 6 months.
 In this case the subject will have a CT scan, but it may or may not be as part of their clinical care.
 In these case, RRSC review and approval is needed.

 - CT scans

 Communication of risk to research subjects is an essential part of the consent form.
 It is important that the risk be communicated in easily understood language.
 Most risk factors are derived from data involving uniform exposure of the whole body.
 However, most exposures to research subjects are limited to a part of the body or, in the case of radiopharmaceuticals, result in non-homogeneous exposure of the whole body.